wp-plugins/twitter-cards-meta/readme.txt

 Tags: Twitter Cards, Twitter Cards Meta, Twitter, Twitter Meta for WordPress, Meta, Add Meta, Add Twitter Meta Requires at least: 2.5.0
 Tested up to: 3.5.2
-Stable tag: 1.0.0
+Stable tag: 1.1.0
-License: GPLv2
+License: GPLv2+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Best and Easiest Way to Add Twitter Cards Metadata in WordPress Site.
 Enable Twitter Cards for Your Blog at ease.

 == Description ==

 [WPDeveloper.net](http://wpdeveloper.net/) brings 'Twitter Cards Meta' for all WordPress user for free.
 Adding Twitter Cards meta was never this easy.
 100% validate meta according to Twitter and get sure approval.
+Now supports Photo & Summary Cards, Player Card support coming soon.

 [Twitter Cards](https://dev.twitter.com/docs/cards) increase your Twitter visibility & Brand value.
 And with this plugin you don't have to worry about the markup, because its very important to get the markup correct otherwise Twitter will not accept your application.